shopware5/devdocs/source/developers-guide/plugin-system/index.md

  - **plugin.xml:** Defines the meta data of your plugin, i.e. label, version, compatibility or the changelog.

 <div class="alert alert-warning">
-At the moment it is necessary that the order of the xml elements is equal to the schema file, otherwise you will recive an exception. <br/>
+At the moment it is necessary that the order of the xml elements is equal to the schema file, otherwise you will receive an exception. <br/>
 You can use the CLI to install the plugin with extended error messages: <code>php ./bin/console sw:plugin:install SwagSloganOfTheDay -v</code>
 </div>